-COMMISSION ACTIVITY IN 2012
+COMMISSION ACTIVITY IN 2013

-At the close of 2012, there were 525 judicial positions subject to the Commission's jurisdiction.
+At the close of 2013, there were 526 judicial positions subject to the Commission's jurisdiction.

 Others are subject to the Code of Judicial Conduct on an ad hoc basis.
 The Application Section which prefaces the Code provides: "Anyone, whether or not a lawyer, who is an officer of the judicial system, is a judge within the meaning of this Code.
 Judge is defined as: any judicial officer who performs the functions of a judge in the courts of this state including Kansas Supreme Court Justices, Court of Appeals Judges, District Judges, District Magistrate Judges, Senior Judges, Retired Judges who accept judicial assignments, and Municipal Court Judges."
-Application I.(B) (2012 Kan.
+Application I.(B) (2013 Kan.
 Ct.
 R. Annot.
-718).
+730).
 "The term 'judge' also includes Masters, Referees, Judicial Hearing Officers, Temporary Judges, Pro Tempore Judges, Part-time Judges, and Commissioners if they perform any functions of a judge in any court of this state."
 Application I.(C).
 "The term 'judge' also includes a judicial candidate."
 Application I.(D).
 No attempt has been made in this report to enumerate those individuals.

-In 2012, the Commission received 442 inquiries by telephone, by letter, by e-mail, or by personal visit to the Clerk's Office.
-Of those individuals, 328 were provided copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
+In 2013, the Commission received 416 inquiries by telephone, by letter, by e-mail, or by personal visit to the Clerk's Office.
+Of those individuals, 278 were provided copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
 A complaint form is also available on the Commission's web site: www.kscourts.org.
-A total of 197 complaints were received in 2012.
-Of those complaints, 44 were eventually docketed.
-For a discussion of the distinction between undocketed and docketed complaints, see this report at pages 11 and 12.
-See Figure 1 for a five-year summary.
+A total of 183 complaints were received in 2013.
+Of those complaints, 30 were eventually docketed.
+For a discussion of the distinction between undocketed and docketed complaints, see this report at page 12.
+See Figure 1 at page 18 for a five-year summary.